Prahsys/laravel-perimeter/README.md

 ### 5. Sample Outputs

 The package includes reference outputs for all security tools in the `resources/examples/` directory.
-These examples show what properly functioning services should produce and can help with troubleshooting.
+These examples show what properly functioning services should produce and help with troubleshooting.

+The `resources/examples/perimeter/audit/` directory contains example audit artifacts showing the complete output structure of security audits, including service logs, scan results, and compliance documentation.

 ## Documentation